-Course Fall 2020 Spring 2021 Fall 2021 Spring 2022 Fall 2022 Spring 2023
+Couse Fall 2023 Spring 2024 Fall 2024 Spring 2025 Fall 2025 Spring 2026

-Field Geology (UN3010) X X X
+Field Geology (UN3010) X x Х

-Hydrology (BC3025) X X X
+Hydrology (BC3025)

+Chemistry of Climate (UN3031) Х X Х

-Geochemistry for a Habitable Planet (UN3101) X X X
+Geochemistry for a Habitable Planet (UN3101) Х X Х

+Climate Physics (UN3109) Х Х X

-Solid Earth Dynamics (UN3201) X X Х
+Solid Earth Dynamics (UN3201) X

-Computational Earth Science (UN3400) X
+Computational Earth Science (UN3400) Х

 Note: Any class that begins with BC means it is being held at Barnard College, located across the street from the Morningside Campus, on Broadway.

 4000 LEVEL UNDERGRADUATE & GRADUATE COURSES

 These are advanced undergraduate courses/introductory graduate courses.
 Undergraduate and graduate students may both take these courses.
 These courses can fulfill the breadth and depth requirement of the major.
 For a full list of these courses, see the department course list, or the DEES Three Year Course Planner.

 LAMONT-DOHERTY EARTH OBSERVATORY

-Since its founding in 1949, the Lamont Doherty Earth Observatory has been a leader in the earth sciences.
+Since its founding in 1949, the Lamont-Doherty Earth Observatory has been a leader in the earth sciences.
 The Observatory seeks fundamental knowledge about the origin, evolution and future of the natural world.
 Its scientists study the planet from its deepest interior to the outer reaches of its atmosphere, on every continent and in every ocean, providing a rational basis for the difficult choices facing humanity.
 Its scientists were the first to map the seafloor and develop a computer model that could predict an El Nino weather event, the first to provide concrete proof for the theory of plate tectonics and to reveal the oceans' role in triggering abrupt climate change.
-Lamont also operates a federally funded research ship, the Marcus G. Langseth, which uses seismic data to map the sub seafloor, highlighting hidden faults and other earthquake hazards.
+Lamont also operates a federally funded research ship, the Marcus G. Langseth, which uses seismic data to map the subseafloor, highlighting hidden faults and other earthquake hazards.
 With each year, our understanding of earth improves.
 Yet, new discoveries await us.
 It is that next insight on the horizon that keeps our researchers excited to learn more about how and why earth changes as it does.
-Nearly 200 Ph.D. level researchers work and teach here, and 80 100 graduate students are involved in research.
+Nearly 200 Ph.D. level researchers work and teach here, and 80-100 graduate students are involved in research.
 Undergraduate students are encouraged to involve themselves in research as early as junior year.
 They can work under a professor, a graduate student, or one of the researchers at Lamont.
-There are also opportunities to intern at Lamont over the summer. ldeo.columbia.edu 13 \A free bus service runs between the Morningside Campus & the Lamont Campus daily.
+There are also opportunities to intern at Lamont over the summer.
+A free bus service runs between the Morningside Campus & the Lamont Campus daily.
 Find the map here.
-The Observatory has a wide-range of research being done in earth and environmental science.
-There are six divisions within the observatory, click below to learn more about them: Biology & Paleo Environment Geochemistry

-Marine Geology & Geophysics

-Ocean & Climate Physics
+The Observatory has a wide-range of research being done in the earth and environmental sciences.
+There are five divisions within the observatory, click below to learn more about them: Biology & Paleo Environment Geochemistry Marine Geology & Geophysics Ocean & Climate Physics Seismology, Geology, & Tectonophysics

-Office of Marine Operations

-Seismology, Geology, & Tectonophysics